-In the first article of this series, guest blogger and Reiki master Colin Powell shared historical background on writing the Japanese language.
+In the first article of this series, guest blogger Reiki master Colin Powell shared historical background on writing the Japanese language.
 In Part 2, he unlocks the deeper meaning of the term Reiki.
+Understanding the Japanese translation of Reiki helps us retrieve what has been lost in contemporary translations.

 If we look at Usui’s Memorial Stone (at right) or early Reiki certificates from the 1930s, we see the phrase Reiki Ryoho written in the original kanji characters.
 This is how Mikao Usui and Chujiro Hayashi would have written it.
 Some of the more traditional Japanese styles of Reiki are now using the original kanji, or at least teaching about it.